polyaxon/polyaxon/docs/integrations/data-on-azure.md

 status: published
 ---

-## Create an Azure storage account
+## Create an Azure Storage account

 You should create a storage account (e.g. plx-storage) and a blob (e.g. data).
 You should then create a file with your access information json object, e.g. `az-key.json`.